Julian calendar: Months

 The Julian reform did not change the method used to account days of the month in the pre-Julian calendar, based on the Kalends, Nones and Ides, nor did it change the positions of these three dates within the months.
 Macrobius states that the extra days were added immediately before the last day of each month to avoid disturbing the position of the established religious ceremonies relative to the Nones and Ides of the month.
-However, since Roman dates after the Ides of the month counted down toward the start of the next month, the extra days had the effect of raising the initial value of the count of the day following the Ides in the lengthened months.
-Thus, in January, Sextilis and December the 14th day of the month became a.d.
-XIX Kal. instead of a.d.
-XVII Kal., while in April, June, September and November it became a.d.
-XVIII Kal.

-Romans of the time born after the Ides of a month responded differently to the effect of this change on their birthdays.
-Mark Antony kept his birthday on 14 January, which changed its date from a.d.
-XVII Kal.
-Feb to a.d.
-XIX Kal.
-Feb, a date that had previously not existed.
-Livia kept the date of her birthday unchanged at a.d.
-III Kal.
-Feb., which moved it from 28 to 30 January, a day that had previously not existed.
-Augustus kept his on 23 September, but both the old date (a.d.
-VIII Kal.
-Oct.) and the new (a.d.
-IX Kal.
-Oct.) were celebrated in some places.

 The inserted days were all initially characterised as dies fasti (F – see Roman calendar).
 The character of a few festival days was changed.
 In the early Julio-Claudian period a large number of festivals were decreed to celebrate events of dynastic importance, which caused the character of the associated dates to be changed to NP.
 However, this practice was discontinued around the reign of Claudius, and the practice of characterising days fell into disuse around the end of the first century AD: the Antonine jurist Gaius speaks of dies nefasti as a thing of the past.